ClockLord/ECE_471/README.md

 # ECE_471
-Bradley University Class work for ECE_471

-Code for ECE_471 RTOS with STM32 board
+### Bradley University Class work for ECE_471 RTOS with STM32 Board

+Projects are programmed in c using the STM32CubeIDE and the STM32CubeMX.
+Projects are defined as assignments from the ECE_471 class.